Protection Pause & Restoration

 They are not automatically expressed in euros or external currency.

-Where repair is needed, the first reference may be correction, return, renewed contribution, Lightpoints, Field Log context, Lumen or another fitting form of restoration within the field.
+Where repair is needed, the first reference may be correction, return, renewed contribution, Lightpoints, Field Log context, Carrying Value or another fitting form of restoration within the field.

-However, this does not mean that every form of repair becomes Lumen.
+However, this does not mean that every form of repair becomes Carrying Value or Lumen.

 Lightpoints may help recognise what happened.